 "I would like to extend my gratitude to Stuart & Cedar and the team at Flow Hive for making this possible.
 My whole approach to gardening has changed as a result of my beekeeping hobby, every flower now has a new purpose, I love that fact that the bees are so abundant and productive.”
 Carly O'Brien, Australia

-We are incredibly excited about the launch of our new Flow Pollinator House.
-This is the first product we have created where 100% of profits will be donated to habitat conservation.
+Our team were incredibly proud of the response that our Flow Pollinator House received, selling out in only 4 days!
+This is the first product we have created where 100% of profits is being donated to habitat conservation.

-Not only are these homes for pollinators designed to encourage native pollinators to take up residence in your garden, each purchase will contribute to our big picture mission of protecting large habitat corridors to enable these garden allies to continue their important work.
+Not only are these homes for pollinators designed to encourage native pollinators to take up residence in your garden, each purchase is contributing to our big picture mission of protecting large habitat corridors to enable these garden allies to continue their important work.

 This product is also helping to reduce our environmental footprint by utilizing our Western Red Cedar offcuts—created through manufacturing our Flow Hives.